Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/feature_collections/GribFeatureCollections.md

 ~~~

 This allows us to name the different GDS group with something a little more readable.
-Remove all of the generated .ncx4 files associated with these GRIB files, re-run the TDM, and restart the TDS.
+Remove all of the generated `.ncx4` files associated with these GRIB files, re-run the TDM, and restart the TDS.
 Now our catalog looks like this:

 {% include image.html file="tds/tutorial/grib/multi_gds_tds_rename.png" alt="multi gds woah..." caption="" %}

-## GRIB Feature Collection with spurious GDS
+## GRIB Feature Collection With Spurious GDS

 Sometimes the GDS for new products gets incorrectly encoded.
 This is generally fixed in a "reasonable" amount of time (for a sufficiently broad definition of reasonable).
 While this might cause a hiccup for real-time data streams, it can absolutely wreak havoc for data archives.
 This is a tale of what can happen, and how to fix it.

-The names of offenders have been masked to protect the not-so-innocent
+The names of offenders have been masked to protect the not-so-innocent.

 John "data archive" Doe (we'll just call him Joe) notices an issue on his TDS with output GRIB messages from the...uhh...NDFDDDD model that comes across the, ummm, Schmonduit data feed from the LDM.
-He decides to investigate and opens the collection of NDFDDDD GRIB files with ToolsUI and notices...
+He decides to investigate and opens the collection of NDFDDDD GRIB files with [ToolsUI](https://docs.unidata.ucar.edu/netcdf-java/{{site.netcdf-java_docset_version}}/userguide/toolsui_ref.html){:target="_blank"} and notices...

 {% include image.html file="tds/tutorial/grib/gribfc20.png" alt="GRIB GDS ToolsUI" caption="" %}